Food science

-Food science (or bromatology) is the basic science and applied science of food; its scope starts at overlap with agricultural science and nutritional science and leads through the scientific aspects of food safety and food processing, informing the development of food technology.
+Food science (or bromatology) is the study of food and its chemical properties.
+Its scope overlaps with agricultural science and nutritional science and extends to the scientific aspects of food safety and food processing, informing the development of food technology.

-Food science brings together multiple scientific disciplines.
-It incorporates concepts from fields such as chemistry, physics, physiology, microbiology, and biochemistry.
-Food technology incorporates concepts from chemical engineering, for example.
+Food science is an interdisciplinary field that integrates concepts from chemistry, physics, physiology, microbiology, and biochemistry.
+It evolved from early preservation practices such as salting to an organized research-driven field central to modern food production.
+The field includes several subdisciplines such as food chemistry, food technology, and molecular gastronomy, which examine the composition and processes used to produce and preserve food.

-Activities of food scientists include the development of new food products, design of processes to produce these foods, choice of packaging materials, shelf-life studies, sensory evaluation of products using survey panels or potential consumers, as well as microbiological and chemical testing.
-Food scientists may study more fundamental phenomena that are directly linked to the production of food products and its properties.
+Food scientists develop new products, design processing methods to produce these foods, select packaging materials, conduct shelf life and sensory evaluation studies of products using survey panels or potential consumers, and perform microbiological and chemical testing.
+They may study more fundamental phenomena that are directly linked to the production of food products and its properties.

 Definition

 The Institute of Food Technologists defines food science as "the discipline in which the engineering, biological, and physical sciences are used to study the nature of foods, the causes of deterioration, the principles underlying food processing, and the improvement of foods for the consuming public".
 The textbook Food Science defines food science in simpler terms as "the application of sciences and engineering to study the physical, chemical, and biochemical nature of foods and the principles of food processing".